linode/docs/docs/email/iredmail/installing-iredmail.md

 ### DKIM

-1. In the same area of your DNS host records, add the following entry to enable DKIM:
+1. In the same area of your DNS host records, add the following entry to enable DKIM: (see screenshot below)

         hostname | ip address/url | record type | ttl
         -----------  | -------------- | ----------- | ---